Detergent: Cationic surfactants

-Non-ionic detergents
+Non-ionic surfactants

-Non-ionic detergents are characterized by their uncharged, hydrophilic headgroups.
-Typical non-ionic detergents are based on polyoxyethylene or a glycoside.
+Non-ionic surfactants are characterized by their uncharged, hydrophilic headgroups.
+Typical non-ionic surfactants are based on polyoxyethylene or a glycoside.
 Common examples of the former include Tween, Triton, and the Brij series.
 These materials are also known as ethoxylates or PEGylates and their metabolites, nonylphenol.
 Glycosides have a sugar as their uncharged hydrophilic headgroup.
 Examples include octyl thioglucoside and maltosides.
-HEGA and MEGA series detergents are similar, possessing a sugar alcohol as headgroup.
+HEGA and MEGA series surfactants are similar, possessing a sugar alcohol as headgroup.

-Amphoteric detergents
+Amphoteric surfactants

-Amphoteric or zwitterionic detergents have zwitterions within a particular pH range, and possess a net zero charge arising from the presence of equal numbers of +1 and −1 charged chemical groups.
+Amphoteric or zwitterionic surfactants have zwitterions within a particular pH range, and possess a net zero charge arising from the presence of equal numbers of +1 and −1 charged chemical groups.
 Examples include CHAPS.